 “Media!
 What kind of subject is that?
 How can girls even study that?
 What time will you come back home?
-Who will take care of your kids and the house?….Aa, forget it.
-You should have taken medical studies and that way you could have managed both,” said Chaturvedi uncle, who was always a bit too concerned about my imaginary future in-laws and least interested in what I wanted to do at present.
+Who will take care of your house and the kids?….Aah!
+Forget it.
+You should have taken medical studies and that way you could have managed both,” said Chaturvedi uncle, who was always a bit too concerned about my imaginary future in-laws and least interested in what I was doing at present.

 “Manageable,” I replied innocently.